libremente/libremente.github.io/_posts/2017-04-12-edx-translation.md

 ```
 django-admin makemessages -a
 ```
-but in Open edX there are several other ways to do this, like i.e. using the i18n suite mentioned before.
+but in Open edX there are several other ways to do this, i.e. using the i18n suite mentioned before.
 Afterwards, this message files have to be located by Django in order to be applied.